Investigating Resource-efficient Neutron/Gamma Classification ML Models Targeting eFPGAs: Conclusion

 Figure \ref{fig:resource_plots_BDT} histograms the number of flip-flops (nFFs) and number of look-up tables (nLUTs) for various bit resolution and corner frequency values as reported by Vivado post physical implementation.
 The selected $n_{b}$ value for the figure is 50 but the trends seen can be generalized.
 This value was selected to convey the required resources and resulting performance for a model with a neutron efficiency that has just plateaued.
 Models with a significantly lower fraction of required resources are possible if the neutron efficiency target is lowered.
 It is important to note that the large statistical variations of the neutron efficiency values do not cause similar effects on obtained resource usage, initiation interval and latency values.
 These are primarily set by the hyperparameters that define the BDT model.
 However, depending on the details of the final trained model, the synthesizer can optimize out small parts of the model which can manifest as small fluctuations of these values.

-For testing purposes, a streamlined UART-based module to read/write to/from and execute ML inferences was implemented as a wrapper to the model implementation so that input words can be written to the FPGA dev board and results of an inference execution can be read back to verify performance on an actual Artix 7-series FPGA.
+For testing purposes, a streamlined UART-based module was implemented as a wrapper to the model implementation so that input words can be written to the FPGA development board and results of an inference execution can be read back to verify performance on an actual Artix 7-series FPGA.
 The final nFF and nLUT values in the figure include the resources needed for implementing this module.
-A target clock frequency of 100MHz was used as a constraint.
+A target clock frequency of \SI{100}{\mega\hertz} was used as a constraint.
 The required number of flip-flops is less than 3\% of the total available on the target device.
 The required number of LUTs across the parameter space is less than 25\% of the total available.

 While an initial increase in nFFs with bit resolution is observed, the numbers level off at higher bit resolutions.
 This is not the case for nLUTs.
 The required nLUTs increase with bit resolution and for each bit resolution, with filter corner frequency.
 No digital signal processor (DSP) nor block RAM (BRAM) resources are required for a BDT model implementation.
 The breakdown of the hardware implementation of BDT models and the expected mapping to resource usage is given in \cite{Summers_2020}.
 The minute deviations from the expected trends are most likely a result of optimizations made during logic synthesis and physical implementation by the Vivado synthesis tool.
 Across all bit resolution and sampling rate pairs, initiation intervals of 1 clock cycle were achieved.
 Similarly, latencies between 3 to 4 clock cycles of were achieved.
-The clock period for the study was fixed at 10ns but in general can be lower, which would result in potentially lower absolute time values for initial intervals and latencies.
+The clock period for the study was fixed at \SI{10}{\nano\second} but in general can be lower, which would result in potentially lower absolute time values for initial intervals and latencies.